Limited Too: Criticism

 While operating as The Limited Too, stores were proved to practice inverted vanity sizing, leaving inaccuracies in clothing sizes, leading girls who shop there to feel overweight (example: a girl who would wear a size 12 at other stores would wear a 16 or even an 18 at Limited Too stores).

 In 2007, Slate published an article by Emily Yoffe that was critical of the clothing offered for preteen girls at several shops, including Limited Too.
 When she took her eleven-year-old daughter shopping for school clothes, the range available at Limited Too ran to clothing "encrusted with rhinestones or sparkling with glitter", a category Yoffe called "Nitwit Wear" (she mentions a T-shirt with the slogan "I Left My Brain In My Locker"), push-up bras for preteens, and boyshort underwear emblazoned "Buy it now!
 Tell Dad later!"

+In 2026, documents released by the U.S. Department of Justice as part of the Epstein files indicated that a financial trust company associated with convicted human trafficker Jeffrey Epstein had managed TOO, Inc., the parent company of Limited Too, beginning in 2001.
+Les Wexner, founder of Limited Too's former parent company, was identified in an unsealed FBI document from 2019 as an alleged "co-conspirator" in connection with Epstein's criminal activities.